Python-SIP/sip/sphinx/command_line.rst

     to generate a platform and compiler specific Makefile for the module.
 By default the file is not generated.

+.. cmdoption:: -B <TAG>

+    .. versionadded:: 4.16

+    The tag is added to the list of *backstops*.
+The option may be given more than once if multiple timelines have been defined.
+See the :directive:`%Timeline` directive for more details.

 .. cmdoption:: -c <DIR>

     The name of the directory (which must exist) into which all of the